On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Brief introduction to Hamilton-Randers theory

 \item The number of degrees of freedom of such fundamental dynamics $(U_t,U_\tau)$ to the quantum dynamics is in relation $N:1$, with $N>>1$.
 Thus, for instance, a single electron or neutrino should be described by models with $N>>1$ degrees of freedom and the ration $N:1$ is a {\it measure} of the complexity of the system.
 The models describe the dynamics of the system in an abstract configuration tangent manifold.

-\item The internal dynamics $U_t$ (also identified with what we have called fundamental dynamics and fundamental flow) is assumed to have three different kind of phases, that are approximately cyclically repeated: 1.
+\item The internal dynamics $U_t$ (also identified with what we have called fundamental dynamics and fundamental flow) is assumed to have three different regimes, that are approximately cyclically repeated: 1.
 Ergodic phase, 2.
 Contractive phase and 3.
 Expanding phase.
-The relevant phase for the probabilistic, non-local description of quantum mechanics is the ergodic phase; the relevant phase for the topic of this essay is the contractive phase and the equilibrium phase.
+The relevant phase for the probabilistic, non-local description of quantum mechanics is the ergodic phase; the relevant phase for the topic of this work is the contractive phase and the equilibrium phase.
 These cycles are referred as fundamental cycles.

 \item A sufficient condition for this contractive phase to happen is that there is a break of the ergodicity and that the evolution operator $U_t$ is dominated by a $1$-Lipschitz evolution operator.
 Then by application of concentration of measure \cite{MilmanSchechtman2001,Talagrand}, one can show that for such contractive dynamics a week principle of equivalence holds universally in the contractive and equilibrium phase. \end{enumerate}